followmyutopia/devextreme-documentation/api-reference/30 Data Layer/ODataContext/1 Configuration/beforeSend.md

 ===========================================================================

 <!--shortDescription-->
-A function used to customize a web request before it is sent.
+Specifies a function used to customize a web request before it is sent.
 <!--/shortDescription-->

 <!--fullDescription-->